1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 78)

-“was published just before the elections to the
-AS to fill a vacancy in genetics, and the candidates for that
-vacancy were Lysenko (then a member of the LAAAS),
-Kol’tsov and Berg (corresponding members of the AS)”
-(Medvedev and Lerner, p.
-80)

 “Kol’tsov’s significant contribution to the development of
 cytology and genetics makes it necessary to evaluate more